gpg/gpg4win/doc/README.en.txt

     probability of this to happen, but not eliminate the issue.
     A solution is being worked on.

-- Using GpgEX with Windows x64:
+- Using GpgEX with 64 bit versions Windows:

    * In some cases sign/encrypt or decrypt/verify via GpgEX doesn't work correctly (Kleopatra freezed).
 Then you should kill Kleopatra via task manager and run the file crypto operation directly in Kleopatra (see file menu).